PS2U/TechNote/system-design/designing-data-intensive-applications/ch7.md

 ### Explicit locking

-Another option for preventing lost updates, if the database’s built-in atomic operations don’t provide the necessary functionality, is for the application to explicitly lock objects that are going to be updated.
+Another option for preventing lost updates, if the database's built-in atomic operations don't provide the necessary functionality, is for the application to explicitly lock objects that are going to be updated.

 ### Automatically detecting lost updates